 Who: Deb, Julie and Abigail.
 Pseudo in-laws working as the most compatible dynamic duo, bringing back the farm-to-plate way of life.
 Deb has some far reaching farming roots (her parents grew up on a farm) and dabbled quite successfully with pigs, turkeys and chickens.
-My farming background consists of picking blackberries on the side of the road.
-I’ve always had a vague idea of what I would like to do “when I grow up” and it always included a chunk of property with happy animals everywhere.
-Abigail, my wonderful, bright wild child, is in there with us like a dirty shirt.
+Julie’s farming background consists of picking blackberries on the side of the road.
+She always had a vague idea of what she would like to do “when she grew up” and it always included a chunk of property with happy animals everywhere.
+Abigail, Julie’s wonderful, bright wild child, is in there like a dirty shirt.
 She prefers the smaller livestock over the pigs but, really, who wouldn’t prefer a snugly lamb or a fuzzy chick over a giant hog?

 What: The more accurate question is “What don’t we have?”
 We have a little bit of everything.
-Pigs, sheep, chickens, turkeys & ducks.
-All heritage breeds this year while we figured out what we liked:
+Pigs, sheep, chickens, & turkeys.

 Swine: Berkshire.
 Berkshire pigs are world renowned for the marbling in their meat.

 Chickens: Egg layers that produce our beautiful rainbow coloured eggs.
 Meat Chickens: Mistral Gris.

 No squeamishness here.
 We get in (literally) up to our elbows, kids included, and get dirty.